raymondfx/hyperledger-ledger/demo/AcmeDemoWorkshop.md

             )
 ```

-Now you can run the Faber/Alice/Acme script again.
-You should be able to receive a proof and then issue a credential to Alice.
+Now you can run the Journalist/Whistleblower/Acme script again.
+You should be able to receive a proof and then issue a credential to Whistleblower.